james-hu/aws-serverless-dataflow/README.md

 aws-serverless-dataflow
 =======================

-Visualisation of AWS serverless (Lambda, API Gateway, SNS, SQS, etc.) dataflow
+Visualisation of AWS serverless (Lambda, API Gateway, SNS, SQS, etc.) components

 [![oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg)](https://oclif.io)
 [![Version](https://img.shields.io/npm/v/aws-serverless-dataflow.svg)](https://npmjs.org/package/aws-serverless-dataflow)
 [![Downloads/week](https://img.shields.io/npm/dw/aws-serverless-dataflow.svg)](https://npmjs.org/package/aws-serverless-dataflow)
 [![License](https://img.shields.io/npm/l/aws-serverless-dataflow.svg)](https://github.com/james-hu/aws-serverless-dataflow/blob/master/package.json)

-This is a command line tool for visualising the connections among AWS serverless (Lambda, API Gateway, SNS, SQS, etc.) components.
-To run it, you need to log into your AWS account from command line first.
+_aws-serverless-dataflow_ is a command line tool that can help you visualize the connections and dataflow among various AWS serverless components, such as AWS Lambda, API Gateway, SNS, SQS, etc. The tool surveys the serverless components in your AWS account, and then generates static website content that can be hosted on a website for viewing the diagrams.

-Typical usage (you don't need Node.js environment and npx if you have downloaded [precompiled binaries for MacOS/Windows/Linux](https://github.com/james-hu/aws-serverless-dataflow/releases)):
+The generated visual representation can help you to understand the architecture and data flow of their serverless application, and identify any issues or opportunities for optimization.

+## Quick start

+_aws-serverless-dataflow_ can be installed through Homebrew (`brew install handy-common-utils/tap/aws-serverless-dataflow` for Linux or MacOS), snap (`snap install aws-serverless-dataflow`), npm (`npm i -g aws-serverless-dataflow`), or manual download (https://github.com/james-hu/aws-serverless-dataflow/releases).
+It can also be executed without installation through npx (`npx aws-serverless-dataflow`).

+Before running it, you need to log into your AWS account through command line first.

+Then, you can try something like this:

 ```sh-session
 $ npx aws-serverless-dataflow -r ap-southeast-2 -i '*boi*' -i '*datahub*' -x '*jameshu*' -c -s